 Students traveling abroad for academic or professional reasons are covered at no cost to themselves by Harvard Travel Assist, a program that provides 24-hour worldwide emergency medical and security evacuation services.
 Please note that this program is a supplement to, not a substitute for, health insurance.

 - Review Harvard’s Global Support Services’ travel risk ratings.

 Students who are considering travel to an area that is categorized as high-risk must both:

 - Complete and submit the Questionnaire for Graduate Student Travel at least 30 days in advance of your expected travel date.
 (Access to the document requires a Harvard University PIN.)

 - Consult with a member of the Global Support Services safety and security team if requested to do so by GSS or HLS’ International Legal Studies.

-This is necessary for travel in conjunction with courses or clinics as well as independent travel.
+This is necessary for travel in conjunction with courses or clinics as well as independent travel for the duration of the placement or project abroad.
 Please be aware that HLS may advise against — and may even withhold support for — travel that is deemed to pose excessive risk.

 Graduate Students: review Harvard’s policy on high-risk travel by graduate students.

 International Students: Unlike U.S. citizens and permanent residents, international students at HLS may face difficulties when traveling abroad and returning to the U.S. during their studies.
 Before making a commitment to travel outside the U.S., international students should carefully review the travel information provided by the Harvard International Office (HIO), and speak to an HIO advisor.